dikmax/mdown/README.md

 Smart punctuation is automatic replacement of `...`, `---`, `--`, `"` and `'` to "…", "—", "–" and curly versions of
 quote marks accordingly.
 It's only official extension to date.

 **NOTE:** This extension uses Unicode chars.
-Make sure that your code support it.
+Make sure that your code supports it.

 Strikeout (`Options.strikeout`)